Pvanduyse/open5e/source/equipment/magic-items/wand-of-fear.rst

 expend 2 charges, causing the wand's tip to emit a 60-foot cone of amber light.
 Each creature in the cone must succeed on a DC 15 Wisdom saving throw or become :ref:`srd:frightened` of you for 1 minute.
-While it is :ref:`srd:frightened` in this way, a creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
+While it is frightened in this way, a creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
 It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that